akkartik/mu/Readme.md

 This alternative syntax isn't just an implementation detail.
-I've actually found it easier to teach functions to non-programmers by starting with this syntax, so that they can see the names of variables gradually transition from caller to callee.
+I've actually found it easier to teach functions to non-programmers by starting with this syntax, so that they can visualize a pipe from caller to callee, and see the names of variables gradually get translated through the pipe.

 ---